Charlotte & Phoebe

 Phoebe & Charlotte are adorable bundles of energy!
 Phoebe is outgoing and confident, while Charlotte is more reserved but as sweet as can be.
 Both love to play, nap, and take a good mud wallow.

 Their mom’s start to life was not as happy.
 She is a breeding sow who was rescued from the largest farm animal cruelty case in the Northeastern US.
 With the Westport Massachusetts Police Department, the ASPCA assisted with the rescue of over 1,000 farm animals from a 70-acre property.
 The conditions from which she was rescued were deplorable – many of the animals were showing signs of neglect and had no access to food or water.
 Deceased animals were mixed in with living animals throughout the property.
-These girls’ mom was one of the survivors, and the ASPCA placed her in a foster home where shortly after her arrival she gave birth to a litter that included Jeka, Violet, and Ophelia.
+These girls’ mom was one of the survivors, and the ASPCA placed her in a foster home where shortly after her arrival she gave birth to a litter that included Violet and Ophelia, and their sister Jeka who passed away in August, 2023.
 You can see more about the rescue here.

 Please consider sponsoring one of our animals to cover the costs of their ongoing care.
 Thank you